Neutrons Isotopes Isobars Isotones - Example, Difference, FAQs

 Uranium: ₉₂U²³⁵, ₉₂U²³⁸

-1 All isotopes of an element have the same number of electrons an atom has an equal number of electrons and protons.
+1. All isotopes of an element have the same number of electrons an atom has an equal number of electrons and protons.
 Therefore, the chemical properties of different isotopes of an element are the same.

 3. Chemical properties are the same, two isotopes of the same element cannot be separated by any chemical process.
-To separate them, physical processes based on atomic mass, like gaseous diffusion, are used
+To separate them, physical processes based on atomic mass, like gaseous diffusion are used.

 4. Among isotopes of the same element, some may be stable and some radioactive. this is so because of the difference in their nuclear structure.
 For example, ₆C¹² is stable while ₆c¹⁴ is radioactive.

-Isobars: The nuclei have an identical no of nucleons, but different numbers of protons and different numbers of neutrons are called isobars.
+The nuclei have an identical no of nucleons, but different numbers of protons and different numbers of neutrons are called isobars.
 Their atomic number (Z) is different but the atomic number (A) is the same.
-Therefore they have different places in periodic number and also differ in chemical properties.
-Since in isobars, the numbers of fundamentals particles are different, they differ in physical properties also.
+Therefore they have different places in periodic numbers and also differ in chemical properties.
+Since in isobars, the numbers of fundamental particles are different, they differ in physical properties also.
 The nuclei of isobars belong to different elements.
 Some examples of isobars are ₁H³ and ₂He³, ₆C¹⁴ and ₇N¹⁴, ₈O¹and ₉F¹⁷.

 Isotopes